-If a member of The Lincoln University community has reason to believe that a student who resides in a residence hall is missing, they should immediately notify The Lincoln University Public Safety Department at 484-365-8139.
-The Public Safety Department will generate a missing person report and initiate an investigation.
+If a member of Lincoln University community has reason to believe that a student who resides in a residence hall is missing, they should immediately notify Public Safety at 484-365-8139.
+Public Safety officers will generate a missing person report and initiate an investigation.
 In addition to registering a general emergency contact, students in residence halls have the option to identify confidentially an individual to be contacted by the University in the event the student is missing for more than 24 hours.
 If a student has identified such an individual, the University will notify that person no later than 24 hours after the student is determined to be missing.
-A student who wishes to identify such a contact can do so through The Lincoln University's Residence Life website.
+A student who wishes to identify such a contact can do so through Lincoln University's Residence Life website.
 This confidential contact information will be available only to authorized campus officials and law enforcement officers.
 After investigating a missing person report, should the Public Safety Department determine that the student has been missing for 24 hours, Public Safety will notify the student's emergency contact and also send all available information to surrounding police departments through Chester County Radio.
 The missing person will also be entered into N.C.I.C., a nationwide database available to every Police Department in the United States.
-If the missing person report is filed with another agency, The Lincoln University Department of Public Safety will provide that agency with whatever assistance is needed.
+If the missing person report is filed with another agency, Public Safety will provide that agency with whatever assistance is needed.

-The Lincoln University Crime Statistics
+Lincoln University Crime Statistics & Crime Rates/Main Campus

-PART I OFFENSES 2011 2012 2013
+PART I OFFENSES 2012 - (Rate) 2013 - (Rate) 2014 - (Rate)

-Murder/non-negligent manslaughter 0 0 0
+Murder/non-negligent manslaughter 0 0 0 0 0 0

-Forcible Sex Offenses 1 1 3
+Forcible Sex Offenses 1 40 3 143 3 156

-Non-forcible Sex Offenses 0 0 0
+Non-forcible Sex Offenses 0 0 0 0 0 0

-Robbery 3 2 1
+Robbery 2 80 1 48 3 156

-Aggravated Assault 5 2 2
+Aggravated Assault 2 80 2 95 4 209

-Burglary 8 2 2
+Burglary 2 80 2 95 4 209

-Larceny 199 126 69
+Larceny 126 5070 69 3292 80 4225

-Motor Vehicle Theft 0 2 1
+Motor Vehicle Theft 2 80 1 48 0 0

-Arson 0 0 2
+Arson 0 0 2 95 0 0

-Negligent Manslaughter 0 0 0
+Negligent Manslaughter 0 0 0 0 0 0